GuptaVishu2002/iBRNet/README.md

 `python iBRNet.py -rlrop 45 -es 50 -sm "model_ibrnet" -prop "target"`

-`rlrop` is for Reduce Learning Rate on Platue call back function `es` is for the early stopping call back function
-`sm` is the name of the saved model
+`rlrop` is for Reduce Learning Rate on Platue call back function, `es` is for the early stopping call back function, `sm` is the name of the saved model,
-`prop` is the column to train the model on
+`prop` is the column to train the model on.